CodeForFoco/codeforfoco.github.io/_site/README.md

 We encourage you to [open up an issue](https://github.com/CodeForFoco/codeforfoco.github.io/issues/new) if you have any feedback, suggestions or bugs.

-## Credits

-The current site is based on the [Moon Jekyll Theme](https://github.com/TaylanTatli/Moon) by [TaylanTatli](https://github.com/TaylanTatli/Moon).

-To learn how to install and use this theme check out the [Setup Guide](http://taylantatli.me/Moon/moon-theme/) for more information.

 ## License

 MIT, see [LICENSE](/LICENSE) for full license.